ranujasanmir/PixPick-Android/README.md

 No need to manually visit every page.
 Just paste all links to download seperated by comma, PixPick will download all chapters you entered!

 **Filtering Options:**
-PixPick give filtering options to ajust.
+PixPick give filtering options to adjust.
 So you don't miss any chapter images!

 **Convert image format while downloading:**
 PixPick saves downloaded images in the original format.
 But no worries.
 In android, you can open lot of image file formats in default.